CarlosCapili/Data-Analysis-Portfolio/Los Angeles Crime/README.md

 - Males aged 35-49 have the highest rate of being victims in ASSAULT WITH DEADLY WEAPON, AGGRAVATED ASSUALT crimes, followed by males aged 25-34
 - Females are likely to be victims in INTIMATE PARTNER - SIMPLE AND AGGRAVATED ASSAULT crimes at 78% and 76% respectively
 ![image](https://github.com/user-attachments/assets/5905dd07-f968-40a6-b407-6861d5ff681b)
-- Females who are vicitms to intimate partner assaults are likely to be aged 25-34 (38.78%) or 35-49 (30.51%)
+- Females who are victims to intimate partner assaults are likely to be aged 25-34 (38.78%) or 35-49 (30.51%)
 ![image](https://github.com/user-attachments/assets/0650ad85-a8e0-45b9-a2d9-7204ded76a85)
 - 45% of females 45 and under are victims of rape, with 1 in 2 females being of hispanic descent (52.84%), and 1 in 5 females being white (19.45%) and black (21.07%)